 Children have Individual learning intents set by the class teacher and these are reviewed termly.
 These are set from information provided by the assessment and will inform planning.
 These targets will link with a child’s EHCP (once the final copy has been received by the school).

 There will a focus for monitoring set by the Senior Leadership Team.
 Monitoring takes place termly with different foci.

 Monitoring will include: learning walks, lesson observations, scrutiny of Tapestry, learning journeys, planning, BSPs, Risk Assessments and Safe systems of work, targets / next steps.
 SLT and Heads of Phase or Curriculum will take part in the monitoring of all classes.

 Pastoral Information for Early Years

 First Aid and Medicines Management

 There will be a minimum of 1 paediatric qualified first aider in each Early Years class and they can also access support from other paediatric first aiders in school.
 There must be a qualified Paediatric first aider with the group when they go off the school site.
 Pupils with medical issues and medication will have a red folder with care plans and record of medication given.
 These will be kept in class and medication is locked in the medicine cabinet in the class.
-Nursery and Early Years classes will follow the school’s medication policies.
-Nursery pupils are able to access support from the special school nurse unless they are known to Orchard Services when this is the case support for Nursery will be provided by Orchard Services.
+Early Years classes will follow the school’s medication policies.

 Each phase meeting mental health issues for pupils are raised and discussed.
-We record ACE using sleuth and CPOMs to inform staff of these in the future.
+We record ACEs using sleuth and CPOMs to inform staff of these in the future.
 We follow the school procedure for mental health.
-All Early Years staff to have training in trauma and attachment as well as mental health.
+Some Early Years staff will have training in understanding trauma and attachment as well as mental health needs with young children.

 Safeguarding and Child Protection